 What is SIP Trunking?

-SIP trunks are virtual phone lines that enable users to make and receive phone calls over the internet to anyone in the world with a phone number.
+SIP trunks are basically virtual phone lines that enable users to make and receive phone calls over the internet to anyone in the world with a phone number.
 SIP trunks utilize a packet switch network, in which voice calls are broken down into digital packets and sent across a network to the final destination.

 Codecs convert audio voice signals into compressed digital form for transmission over the internet.
 When the signal reaches its destination on the network, the codec converts it to an uncompressed audio signal for replay.
 It’s what makes VoIP possible.

 Carrier Tiers and Call Quality

 Excellent audio quality is essential for any business communication system.
 The best solutions offer voice quality indistinguishable from traditional landlines, but it is crucial to be diligent about the grade of the carrier network used by your SIP provider.
 Only Tier-1 carriers connect directly to the backbone of the internet for the highest possible call quality and reliability.